liuyu8721/COVID-19/README.md

 Mutations with connection strengths to any other intra-modular nodes larger than a cutoff are chosen as core mutations to determine a variant.
 WeightedNetworkAnalysis.R also shows how to detect core mutations for variant definition.

 ## Phylogenetic branch assessment
 Phylogenetic analysis might be necessary for further validation of genome sequences defined by module core mutations.
 We use the NextStrainPipeline.txt to get a time-resolved tree for phylogenetic assessment.
+PhylogeneticBranchAssessment.R is used to generate the phylogenetic tree.

 ## References
 Massacci A, Sperandio E, D'Ambrosio L, Maffei M, Palombo F, Aurisicchio L, Ciliberto G, Pallocca M. 2020.
 Design of a companion bioinformatic tool to detect the emergence and geographical distribution of SARS-CoV-2 Spike protein genetic variants.
 J Transl Med.
 18(1):494.